Michele Navarra: Death

 Leggio thus became the boss of the Corleone Mafia.
-Among Navarra's suspected killers were Bernardo Provenzano and Salvatore "Totò" Riina.
+Among Navarra's suspected murderers were Bernardo Provenzano and Salvatore "Totò" Riina.
 Riina became the leading Mafioso in 1974 after Leggio was captured and sentenced to life imprisonment for his murder.
 His Corleonesi would continue to take over the Sicilian Mafia in the Second Mafia War in the 1980s.

-Navarra was the kind of Mafioso who was more interested in power than money.
+Navarra was more interested in power than money.
 He left his widow a few plots of land and part of a house.
 The Antimafia Commission remarked that “the small size of his estate shows that Navarra has always aimed at power, rather than at money for its own sake … He often spent more than he brought in, both in his medical activities and in his career as Mafioso.”